 Overall, Airedales are pretty easy to care for.
 Their short, wiry coat requires a weekly brush to keep them looking clean and tidy, though you may need a groomer to work their magic occasionally to clip the longer hair on their rather adorable beards and keep everything trim.
 Berman recommends professional grooming no more than four times a year.
 "It can dry out their skin and Airedales can be prone to allergies and skin conditions," she says.

 In terms of exercise, you'll get worn out long before your Airedale does, so be prepared to give them good walks and incorporate lots of play into their day.
 Agility training and other dog sports are a fabulous way to keep your Airedale stimulated and happy.
 They are a super social breed and love spending time with their humans and playing with other dogs.

-As they are so smart, training can be pretty easy with an Airedale so long as you are consistent and reward them with plenty of praise.
+As they are so smart, training can be pretty easy with an Airedale so long as you are consistent and reward them with plenty of positive reinforcement and praise.
 "Start training early when your Airedale is a young puppy," Berman says.
 "If you have children, be sure to get the whole family involved … so everybody is doing the same thing with the dog and he knows exactly what he needs to do."